Cut-Down de Bruijn Sequences: Background

-when the first bit of the current string $\alpha$ is output before each application of the rule.
-Note that the arcs between cycles in Figure~\ref{fig:fulltree} correspond to the cases when {\sc PCR3} returns $\overline{a}_1$.
+When the FSR with feedback function {\sc PCR3} is repeatedly applied to the starting string $000000$ for $n=6$, as illustrated in Figure~\ref{fig:fulltree}, it produces the DB sequence in (\ref{eq:DB6}), where the first bit of the current string $\alpha$ is output before each application of the rule (see the upcoming Algorithm~\ref{algo:MC}).
+The arcs between cycles in Figure~\ref{fig:fulltree} correspond to the cases when {\sc PCR3} returns $\overline{a}_1$.

-The other simple PCR-based successors stated in~\cite{binaryframework} do not share the same properties as PCR3 that allow for a simple construction of cut-down de Bruijn sequences.
-These properties are discussed in Section~\ref{sec:cut}.
+Of course, the cycle-joining process yielding {\sc PCR3} can be applied to any subset of PCR cycles as long as they are ``connected'' via the defined conjugate pairs, i.e., the PCR cycles form a subtree of the complete cycle joining tree induced by {\sc PCR3}\footnote{See a related discussion in~\cite{concattree}.}.
+If $\mathbf{S}$ is the set of strings belonging to some PCR cycle in such a subset (subtree), then let \blue{$\mathcal{S}$} denote the set of all possible sets $\mathbf{S}$.
+In particular, we will be interested in a set $\mathbf{S} \in \mathcal{S}$ obtained from the PCR cycles with weight less than some $m>0$ together with a subset of PCR cycles with weight $m$ (see Example~\ref{exam:MC}).
+A UC-successor for any $\mathbf{S} \in \mathcal{S}$ can be obtained from the PCR3 de Bruijn successor by additionally ensuring that {\sc PCR3}($a_1a_2\cdots a_n$) maps to $\overline{a}_1$ only if $a_2\cdots a_n\overline{a}_1$ is in $\mathbf{S}$, i.e., it does not attempt to join a cycle outside the specific subset.